Follow defined coding standards

 New code is encapsulated in Classes

-Classes that are potentially reusable can be placed in
+In ME, PHP classes that are potentially reusable can be placed in

 Code must be human-readable